Gang of Youths: 2017–2018: Go Farther in Lightness

 Le'aupepe fronting the band at Fairgrounds Festival, Berry, December 2017.

 In February 2017, the band finished recording their second album, Go Farther in Lightness, which was issued on 18 August.
 The band relocated to London amidst issues with the renewal of Kim's Australian Visa.
 In April and May, the band toured the United Kingdom and continental Europe, followed by a June tour of the United States.
 An Australian national tour in September followed Go Farther in Lightness, after which the band returned to London for another UK and European tour in October.
 Three tracks from the album were listed in the Triple J Hottest 100, 2017, taking out second, fifth and tenth positions.
-Their song, "The Heart Is a Muscle", was used by Fox Sports (Australia) to promote the 2018 NRL season.
+Their song "The Heart Is a Muscle" was used by Fox Sports (Australia) to promote the 2018 NRL season.
+The same year, the band released a cover of David Bowie's "Heroes" (1977), which was featured in the trailers for the film Justice League.

-On 12 March 2018, the group made their US television debut on Late Night with Seth Meyers, performing their single, "What Can I Do If the Fire Goes Out?".
+On 12 March 2018, the group made their US television debut on Late Night with Seth Meyers, performing their single "What Can I Do If the Fire Goes Out?".
 In July, the band were the first artists to perform on MTV Unplugged Australia.
 The concert was recorded at the Cobblestone Pavilion in Melbourne's Metropolitan Meat Market and released on 26 October 2018.
 On 30 September, they played before the NRL Grand Final in front of a crowd of 82,688 at ANZ Stadium, Sydney.

 Gang of Youths toured Australia again from November 2018 on their Say Yes to Life Tour.
 All 20 shows in the circuit were sold out, with over 33,000 tickets purchased.
 The band performed for six nights at the Enmore Theatre, Sydney and eight at the Forum, Melbourne; breaking both venue records for most sold-out shows on a single tour.
 Further, they supported Foo Fighters for seven nights in the US during their Concrete and Gold Tour in October 2018, and Mumford & Sons for 16 nights during the European leg of their Delta Tour in April–May 2019, and the US and Mexican legs in September–October 2019.